 generated each year (Koul et al., 2021), 33% of which is not handled appropriately.
 There is an urgent need for sustainable waste management techniques (Khan et al., 2021).

-Traditional waste management techniques such as landfilling, incineration and open burning are not sustainable accounting for 11% of worldwide methane emissions a powerful greenhouse gas detrimental to water and soil quality (Enebe & Erasmus, 2023).
+Traditional waste management techniques such as landfilling, incineration and open burning are not sustainable, accounting for 11% of worldwide methane emissions, a powerful greenhouse gas detrimental to water and soil quality (Enebe & Erasmus, 2023).
 Although incineration decreases the amount of waste it emits substances that cause environmental contamination and pose health hazards (Duque-Acevedo et al., 2022).
-These methods emphasize the necessity, for localized eco- friendly waste management approaches that prioritize reuse, recycling and cutting-edge technologies.
+These methods emphasize the necessity for localized eco- friendly waste management approaches that prioritize reuse, recycling and cutting-edge technologies.
 Implementing sustainable strategies is essential for minimizing greenhouse gas emissions, enhancing air quality, and fostering community involvement for a cleaner future (Castaldi, 2014).

 Utilizing bioorganisms seems to be a viable approach to organic waste treatment.
 Vermicomposting is a bioremediation technology that uses earthworms to convert waste into practical and sustainable manure.
 The joint application of earthworms and decomposing bacteria facilitates the humification of waste material, yielding the valuable product known as “vermicompost” (Fonte et al., 2023).
 Earthworms are considered “ecosystem engineers”; their feeding, casting, and burrowing activities enhance the microbial population and soil fertility.
 The success of vermicomposting depends merely on the structure and function of the associated microbial community, including bacteria, fungi, and actinomycetes, which aid in enzymatic transformation processes during composting (Ransom, 2010).

 The earthworm exhibits absorption phenomena and facilitates heavy metal detoxification via the body wall, but the precise role of these worms is still unknown (Nebert et al., 2011).
 Although several studies have documented the efficiency of vermicomposting across waste types, there is limited integration of microbial insights and applied waste management results.
 Existing reviews often focus on earthworm biology, physico-chemical properties of compost, or specific waste substrate, but lack a comprehensive analysis of microbial succession, enzymatic pathways, and interaction mechanisms governing the process.
 The review aims to explain the vermicomposting process by examining the functional role of different ecological categories of earthworms and the diverse communities of microbes associated with the gut of earthworms.
 It further evaluates the contribution of various earthworm species in solid waste bioconversion.
-Additionally, this review highlights the application of vermicompost in the management of different organic waste management, plant growth promotion, and suppression of pest and soil nematodes.
+Additionally, this review highlights the application of vermicompost in the management of different organic waste, plant growth promotion, and suppression of pests and soil nematodes.